 This answer is going to get me in trouble, but…

-The best food for outdoor cats is whatever cat food you can afford to feed them.
+The best cat food for outdoor cats is the best food that you can afford to feed them.

 Feeding a colony of feral or community or barn cats can be seriously pricey if you’re not rolling in dough, which is most of us caretakers.
-We’re all broke.
+We’re all broke because we spend a lot of money on cats we don’t own.
 We all do the best we can by our cats.
-If you can only afford 9-Lives dry food, then that’s what you can afford and it is better than no food unless you aren’t committed, as stated previously.
+If you can only afford 9-Lives dry food, then that’s what you can afford and it is better than no food.

 Other cheap options that I don’t use (cats preference, maybe yours will like it?):